JY-Yoon/RNN-Implementation-using-NumPy/README.md

 - Sequence input, Char-level, Batch training, Python 3

-- You can train RNNs using different vector representations.
+- You could train RNNs using different vector representations.
 (Try "glove" or "word2vec" to train the sequence of words instead of the "One-hot-vector")

 - This is a slightly modified version of the original code(Karpathy).